 The Licensee shall supervise and field check through an appropriately qualified Engineer, all Construction of engineered structures in such a manner that the project specification can be enforced and, where required, the quality control measures are followed.
 The Licensee shall maintain and make available at the request of the Board and/or an Inspector, all Construction records of all engineered structures.

-The Licensee shall conduct all activities in a manner so as to minimize impacts on Surface Drainage and immediately undertake any corrective measures required in the event of any impacts on Surface Drainage.
+The Licensee shall undertake appropriate corrective measures to mitigate impacts on surface drainage resulting from the Licensee’s Operations.

 The Licensee shall locate stream crossings to minimize approach grades.
 Approaches shall be stabilized during Construction and upon completion of the project, to control runoff, erosion and subsequent siltation to any Water body.